warpspeed/node-sails-sample/README.md

 # ...or keep an open tab of the NGINX error log
 sudo tail -f /var/log/nginx/error.log
 ```

+NGINX and Passenger handle the `sails lift` or `node app.js` each time the site's configuration is reloaded.
+Manually running these commands from your site's root directory in your VM will provide stack-traces in the event of a run-time error as well as all `console.log()` data.

 # License
 This sample project is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).